roth-michael/FoundryVTT-RestRecovery/README.md

-# FoundryVTT-ShortRestRecovery
+# Short Rest Arcane Recovery
-This repository is for the support of Wizards' Arcane Recovery and Land Druids' Natural Recovery within the short rest dialog
+This repository is for the support of Wizards' Arcane Recovery within the short rest dialog.
+Land Druids' Natural Recovery is coming in a future update.